Xeift/Kizmeow-NFT-Discord-Bot/README.md

 Usage
 -----------------
 There are 2 ways to run this bot.
 You can run it on repl.it, just fork [it](https://replit.com/@Kizmeow-NFT-Tracker) and run.
-Remember to change discord bot token, OpenSea API token and Etherscan API key, and put them in environment variable.
-DO NOT PUT THEM IN YOUR CODE DIRECTLY CUZ REPLS ON REPLIT IS PUBLIC IF YOU USE FREE PLAN, AND THERE ARE
+Remember to change discord bot token, OpenSea API token and Etherscan API key, and put them in environment variable. **DO NOT PUT THEM IN YOUR CODE DIRECTLY CUZ REPLS ON REPLIT IS PUBLIC IF YOU USE FREE PLAN, AND THERE ARE SOME PPL USING SCRYPT TO GRAB YOUR TOKEN.**

 Just simply download [it](https://github.com/Xeift/Kizmeow-OpenSea-and-Etherscan-Discord-Bot/archive/refs/heads/main.zip) and